MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOApplicationPermission.md

 ### -OwningApplicationId

-Use this parameter to specify the Owning Application to grant permissions to.
+Use this parameter to specify the Owning Application where guest application access is granted.

 ```yaml
 Type: String